Kevinlega/CCOM4030/README.md

 ## Server side tools:

-- FFMPEG was a tool used to encode iOS videos, this way making them visable in android app.
+- FFMPEG was a tool used to encode iOS videos.
+With this we made the videos playable and downloadble for the android app.
 The link to download the tool is: https://www.ffmpeg.org/download.html

 ## Task Trade Off